Insects and diseases affecting trees are not new; in fact, both occur naturally and help keep trees and forests healthy. But when

 as drought tolerant as other species; ‘Autumn Blaze’ is an overplanted, silver-maple hybrid that should be used sparingly; 40-60’x

-prefers some protection and consistent moisture; tulip-like orange-yellow flowers in spring; distinctive leaves can turn butter
+Eastern Nebraska; prefers consistent moisture; tulip-like orange-yellow flowers in spring; distinctive leaves can turn butter yellow

-reliable with great drought tolerance; with age and size, becomes a useful shade tree as lower limbs naturally prune off; 40-60’x 30-40’.
+and reliable with great drought tolerance; with age and size, becomes a useful shade tree as lower limbs shade out, leaving a relatively

 Rocky Mountain Juniper

-relative of eastern red-cedar; amazingly drought tolerant; old trees become useful shade trees; great for wildlife; 30-50’ x 20-30’.
+Nebraska relative of eastern red-cedar; amazingly drought tolerant; old trees become useful shade trees; great for wildlife; 30-50’ x

 Special thanks to all our partners!